publishpress/Wordpress-Banners/README.md

-# Common CSS styles in use for all the plugins
+# Display banners in admin pages of PublishPress Plugins